jaseknighter/splnkr/README.md

 the two shapes displayed on page 2 represent envelopes which may be applied to external devices (i.e. crow, jf, midi, w/). the first envelope is also be used to shape the granular envelope if enabled (see *effects* below for details).

-an extension of Mark Eats' [envgraph class](https://github.com/monome/norns/blob/main/lua/lib/envgraph.lua), the two envelopes may be set with a variable number of control points or 'nodes.'
+an extension of Mark Eats' [envgraph class](https://github.com/monome/norns/blob/main/lua/lib/envgraph.lua), the two envelopes may be set with a variable number of control points or *nodes*.

 there are 5 types of controls for each of the two envelopes:

-`env level`: the maximum amplitude of the envelope
+*env level*: the maximum amplitude of the envelope
-`env length`: the length of the envelope
+*env length*: the length of the envelope
-`node time`: when the node is processed by the envelope
+*node time*: when the node is processed by the envelope
-`node level`: the amplitude of the envelope at the node time
+*node level*: the amplitude of the envelope at the node time
-`node angle`: the shape of the ramp from the prior node time to the current node time
+*node angle*: the shape of the ramp from the prior node time to the current node time

 with a few exceptions, the last of the three control types (node time, node level, and node angle) are adjustable for each of envelopes nodes.